-10.7.
+10.8.
 We do not claim ownership of any intellectual property in an application or in any research arising from a project.
 All research projects funded by Us must comply with practices and policies on the ARC website.

-Publication and dissemination of research outputs and research data
+Publication and dissemination of research outputs and research data from ARC-funded projects

-- 10.8.
-All research projects funded by Us must comply with the ARC Open Access Policy on the dissemination of research findings, which is on the ARC website.
-We strongly encourage: - a. the depositing of data arising from a project in an appropriate publicly accessible discipline and/or institutional repository; and - b. all participants applying for grants to have a Persistent Identifier such as an Open Researcher and Contributor Identifier (ORCID ID) in their RMS Profile.
+- 10.9.
+All research projects funded by Us must comply with the ARC Open Access Policy on the dissemination of research outputs, which is on the ARC website. - 10.10.
+A data management plan must be developed prior to the commencement of the project in line with the grant agreement. - 10.11.
+We strongly encourage the depositing of data arising from a project in an appropriate publicly accessible discipline and/or institutional repository. - 10.12.
+All participants applying for grants are encouraged to have a persistent digital identifier such as an Open Researcher and Contributor Identifier (ORCID ID) in their RMS Profile.